letronghieu4897/Quack-a-Tab/README.md

 ## Privacy Policy

 ### Data Collection
-Tab Renamer does not collect, transmit, or share any personal data.
+Quack-a-Tab does not collect, transmit, or share any personal data.
 All the information used by the extension is stored locally on your device using Chrome's storage API and is never sent to external servers.

 ### Information Usage
 - The extension stores tab names and your recently used custom names locally on your device.